New: AI Audit Assessment. Discover every AI opportunity in your business. From £999. Learn More →

 AI Tools

-Claude Projects for Finance Teams: A Complete Setup Guide
+Claude Projects, Skills & Cowork for Finance Teams: Complete Setup Guide

 Most finance teams using Claude are not using it at full capability.
 They paste context in every conversation, repeat their cost centre structure each month, and start from scratch on every board pack.
-Claude Projects, Skills, and Connectors change that entirely.
-This is how to set them up for finance workflows, from the knowledge base to recurring task automation.
+Claude Projects, Skills, Cowork, Connectors and Computer Use 2.0 change that entirely.
+This is how to set them up for finance workflows, from the persistent knowledge base to multi-user Cowork sessions and Excel automation.

 What Claude Projects Actually Changes